akonecki/CodingProjects/ctci/iteration1/chapter3/README.md

 #### Problem Solution
 - The book uses ArrayList data types which requires a bit more work and more complex methods since not owning the underlying data structure.
 - Valid solution but requires a large number of communication points about assumptions for the implmentation.

+### Problem 4
+#### Problem Statement
+>
+In the classic `Towers of Hanoi`, you have 3 towers and N disks of different sizes which can slide onto any tower.
+The puzzle starts with disks sorted in ascending order of size from top to bottom.
+The constraints are as follows.
+1. Only one disk can be moved at a time.
+2. A dusk is slid off the top of one tower onto the next tower.
+3. A disk can only be placed on top of a larger disk.
+Write a program to move the disks from the first tower to the last using stacks.

+#### Problem Discussion

+#### Problem Design

+#### Problem Issues

+#### Problem Solution